Holyvert/2Squared-soen341project2023/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

-To run all the cypress tests in terminal, run the command "ng s", then open another terminal and run "npm run cypress:run".
+To run all the cypress tests in terminal, run the command `ng s`, then open another terminal and run `npm run cypress:run`.
 Around 1 minute per test.

 ## Further help